Aminagar Urf Bhurbaral: Education

+There are 3 government schools.
+39% of population is educated and many of them are in defence services, doctors and civil services.

 Healthcare

 There are 2 hospitals in this village, located at east and west side.
 Both of these hospitals are fully government funded.
 East side hospital is called Primary Health Centre (PHC) treats patients with Ayurvedic (आयुर्वेदिक) and Homeopathy and west side hospital is called Community Health Center (CHC).

 There are multiple private walk in clinics in the village.
 There's one certified physiotherapy naturopathy clinic at Pandit Chowk named Bhardwaj Physiotherapy & Naturopathy Clinic.

 Air

 The nearest airport is the Indira Gandhi International Airport which is about 88 km away, apart from this there's an air strip named Dr. Bheem Rao Ambedkar Airstrip situated at Partapur, 9 km south of Village Gagol of Meerut, in Uttar Pradesh, India.

 Roads

 By road Bhur Baral is well-connected to major cities like Delhi, Noida, Faridabad, Ghaziabad, Haridwar, Dehradun etc.